Zequez/logseq-vault/pages/Storyworlds.md

 - ---
 - ### Changing The Story
 	- https://www.youtube.com/watch?v=iivtbwanvAc&feature=youtu.be
 	- We have stories that are destroying our planet.
 Stories of exploitation, stories of destruction.
-These are dest
+	- Stories so powerful it consumes people.
+It doesn't respect anything.
 - ---
 - Irresponsible stories
 	- Telling a victim story about what happened comes from the [[Parent Ego State]] or [[Child Ego State]].